antiagainst/codeclimate-cppcheck/README.md

 ## Installation

 1. If you haven't already, [install the Code Climate CLI][codeclimate-cli].
-2. Run `codeclimate engines:enable cppcheck`.
-This command both installs the engine and enables it in your `.codeclimate.yml` file.
+2. [optional] Run `codeclimate engines:install cppcheck` to install the Code Climate Cppcheck engine.
+3. Configure your `.codeclimate.yml` file.
+See example below.
-3. You're ready to analyze!
+4. You're ready to analyze!
 Browse into your project's folder and run `codeclimate analyze`.
+If you skipped step 2, the Cppcheck engine will automatically be installed at this point, assuming it's enabled in `.codeclimate.yml`.

 ## Configuration